NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-04-Arian proof texts John 17 3.md

 It would also mean that you are a polytheist who believe there are two separate eternal, coequal gods, but one is true and the other is false, and it's the false god who gives you eternal life so that you can get to know the true AND the false god forever.
 Or (if you have the wrong understanding of point 1) that you can somehow gain everlasting life by learning about a false god.

 That, of course, is pure nonsense.

+3) The rest of the chapter, and the book, and the Bible, supports the trinity doctrine.
+Thinking one verse undoes that is ridiculous.